-Ellisville, the homes of Jones County Junior College, is a city of approximately 3,794 residents(July 06 estimates).
+Ellisville, the home of Jones County Junior College, is a city of approximately 4,524 residents(2015 estimates).
 Ellisville is located just off Interstate 59, eight miles south of Laurel and 20 miles north of Hattiesburg, about 100 miles north of the Gulf of Mexico in the southeastern portion of the State.
 The climate is inviting, environmental conditions are good, and an excellent spirit of cooperation exists between the citizens of the community and the College.

 In 1922, the Mississippi Legislature authorized the inclusion of college courses in agricultural high schools.
 In response to the needs of students in Jones County, the Jones County Agricultural High School (founded in 1911) Board of Trustees in 1927 adopted a resolution to “hereafter to be known as Jones County Agricultural High School and Junior College.”
 The first 26 college students began their instruction in September 1927.
 The junior college district soon expanded to include seven additional counties: Clarke, Covington, Greene, Jasper, Perry, Smith, and Wayne.
 In 1957, Jones County Agricultural High School was separated from the junior college because of the reorganization plan for the public schools of the State of Mississippi.ACCREDITATIONS

 During its history, Jones County Junior College has been led by five presidents including the current president, Dr. Jesse R. Smith, who assumed leadership in July 2006.
 The College is governed by a 20-member Board of Trustees.

 President’s Cabinet: President, Vice President of Business Affairs, Vice President of Instructional Affairs and Assessment, Vice President of Marketing and Recruiting, Vice President of Student Affairs, Vice President of Advancement, Vice President of External Affairs, Director of Campus Operations and Assistant to the President.

 TUITION AND FEES